Last update: August 4, 2022

 Life at DIS looks very much like before the pandemic: classes are in person, Field Studies and Study Tours are bringing students into workplaces and learning spaces all over Europe, and DIS housing is back to normal capacity (i.e. most students live with roommates).
 Students are asked to stay home when ill and contact DIS so that we can help.
-Follow our current students’ adventures on the DIS Student Blogs for DIS Summer, Copenhagen and Stockholm.
+Follow our current students’ adventures on the DIS Student Blogs for Copenhagen and Stockholm, and DIS Summer.

 Should the pandemic take another turn, we’ll continue to follow all local regulations and public health guidance.
 We’ve been running programs throughout the pandemic and are ready to re-introduce various mitigation efforts swiftly if necessary.
 You can always visit these pages published by local public health authorities for the latest updates:

-For Summer 2022 and Fall Semester 2022: While we are confident that we will be able to run a full and robust program, DIS has a flexible cancellation policy so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS, including your deposit.
+For Fall Semester 2022 and Spring Semester 2023: While we are confident that we will be able to run a full and robust program, DIS has a flexible cancellation policy so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS, including your deposit.

 We hope you will find these responses to frequently asked questions useful; contact us at DIS@DISabroad.org or 800-247-3477 for more.